 - The Me-Free organic compounds used in the process are completely fixed in the skin, reducing the waste of chemicals and practically eliminating the presence of tanning agents in the waste waters Virtually all of the water used in the Me-Free tanning process (98%) is recycled into clean water

 - Me-Free uses water at higher temperature when degreasing the skins.
 This reduces the quantity of non-ionic soaps and water used in this phase of the process by 50% In parallel, the warmer water used by the Me-Free process allows for solvent-free degreasing.
 Thus, reducing to 0 the impact of solvents during this part of the tanning process

 - After incineration, Me-Free’s tanned leather leaves a residue of 0.8% of its initial weight.
 Comparatively, the same quantity of leather that underwent a chrome tanning process will leave a residue 15 times greater than that

 - The Me-Free process requires 20% less water with respect to a normal chrome tanning process (because of the nature of the process, less water is used both in the beam-house and in the tanning stage).
 For example, on a production of 1,000,000 skins, we estimate a saving of 45,000 cubic meters (which, by one measure of comparison, corresponds to the yearly consumption of more than 650 people)

 - The Me-Free process takes less time than traditional tanning, yielding an across the board cost reduction (including, e.g., about a 15% to 20% reduction in electricity consumption)

-Products made of suede, printed calf leather or exotic leathers such as python are unfortunately not vegetable tanned – simply because we have not yet developed a good way of doing so.
+Products made of suede and printed calf leather are unfortunately not vegetable tanned – simply because we have not yet developed a good way of doing so.
 But, they are still produced in a way to have minimal impact on the environment, for example by only employing factories that use closed-loop water systems.

 Still got questions on our materials?
 Shoot us an email at [email protected]